DavidAnson/markdownlint/doc/Rules.md

 ****
 ```

-To fix this, ensure any horizontal rules used in the document are consistent,
+To fix this, use the same horizontal rule everywhere:
-or match the given style if the rule is so configured:

 ```markdown
 ---